nsacyber/Windows-Secure-Host-Baseline/README.md

 1. Rename the **Secure-Host-Baseline-master** folder to **Secure-Host-Baseline**
 1. Open a PowerShell prompt as an administrator
 1. Change directory into the **Secure-Host-Baseline** folder
-1. Dot source the Group Policy PowerShell file (e.g. **. .\Scripts\GroupPolicy.ps1**) to load the code into the PowerShell session
+1. Dot source the [Group Policy PowerShell file](./Scripts/GroupPolicy.ps1) (e.g. **. .\Scripts\GroupPolicy.ps1**) to load the code into the PowerShell session

 ### Applying the policies

-The **Invoke-ApplySecureHostBaseline** command is the main command for applying policies.
+The **Invoke-ApplySecureHostBaseline** command found in the [Group Policy PowerShell file](./Scripts/GroupPolicy.ps1) is the main command for applying policies.
 By default this command will:
 * Import both Computer and User policies.
 Use the **-PolicyScopes** option and specify only the **'User'** or **'Computer'** value to import only User or Computer policies.
 * Import policies, that have an audit option (e.g. AppLocker), in audit mode.
 To import those policies in enforcement mode, use the **-PolicyMode** option and specify the **'Enforced'** value.
 * Make a backup copy of existing Group Policy Objects and Group Policy Templates.
 The backups will be in a directory located at **%UERPROFILE%\\Desktop\\Backup_yyyyMMddHHmmss** corresponding to the time when the command was executed.
 To change this location use the **-BackupPath** option and specify a path to an existing folder.

+Option for the command are:
+* **-Path** - Required.
+The path to the folder containing the downloaded and extracted GitHub SHB repository.
+* **-PolicyNames** - Required.
+The names of the policies to apply.
+Can be 1 or more policy names.
+Available names: 'Adobe Reader', 'AppLocker', 'BitLocker', 'Certificates', 'Chrome', 'EMET', 'Internet Explorer', 'Office 2013', 'Windows', 'Windows Firewall'.
+* **-PolicyScopes** - Optional.
+The scope of the policies to apply.
+Available scopes: 'Computer', 'User'.
+Defaults to 'Computer','User'.
+* **-PolicyType** - Optional.
+The type of policies to apply.
+Available types: 'Domain', 'Local'.
+Defaults to 'Domain' when joined to a domain.
+Defaults to 'Local' when not joined to a domain.
+* **-PolicyMode** - Optional.
+The mode of policies to apply, if supported by the specific policy.
+For example, AppLocker supports audit and enforcement modes.
+Available modes: 'Audit', 'Enforced'.
+Defaults to 'Audit'.
+* **-BackupPath** - Optional.
+The path to a folder to save backups of Group Policy Objects and Group Policy Templates to in case a rollback is needed.
+Defaults to $env:USERPROFILE\Desktop\Backup_yyyyMMddHHmmss for when the script was executed.
+* **-ToolPath** - Optional.
+The path to the LGPO tool.
+Required when PolicyType is 'Local'.

 Type **man Invoke-ApplySecureHostBaseline** at a PowerShell prompt for more help and examples or submit a question to the [repository issue tracker](https://github.com/iadgov/Secure-Host-Baseline/issues).